JonArbell/phish-alert-backend/README.md

 # PhishAlert: AI-Enhanced URL Protection (Gmail Extension) | BACKEND

 ## Overview
-The backend service for PhishAlert processes URL safety checks and distributes results to the frontend (browser extension) and Arduino devices.
+The backend service for PhishAlert, our thesis project, processes URL safety checks and distributes results to the frontend (browser extension) and Arduino devices.
 The backend uses WebSockets for bidirectional communication and integrates with the Google Safe Browsing API and OpenAI API to provide robust phishing detection.

 ### Features
 - REST API Communication: Supports request-response communication between the frontend and backend.
 - API Integration: